VBScript Column Property

 The script reads a multi-line file and tracks column positions.

 The script reads "multiline.txt" line by line.
-After each ReadLine
+After each ReadLine,

-property shows 1, indicating the start of a new line.
+the Column property shows 1, indicating the start of a new line.

 This demonstrates how column counting resets after line breaks.